SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 to create a new instance of a particular type.

-Instances of class types can also implement a :newTerm:`deinitializer`, which gives an opportunity to perform any custom cleanup that you require to be run when an instance of that class instance is destroyed.
+Instances of class types can also implement a :newTerm:`deinitializer`, which gives an opportunity to perform any custom cleanup just before an instance of that class is deallocated.
 For more information about deinitializers, see :doc:`Deinitialization`.

 ..
 TODO: mention that memory is automatically managed by ARC